mathieujobin/rails5_actioncable_demo_step_by_step/README.md

 redis at least, a database for sure, probably several more things

 * Configuration
+for sure you need
 * Database creation
+yes, please don't forget
 * Database initialization

 * How to run the test suite